 Can you imagine having such a big impact on the world?
 The president knew her, and she had a hand in so many things in our history.
 That's so amazing to me.
 Especially doing all this at a time when women being active outside the home wasn't looked upon with grace.

-We interrupt Clara Barton to share infobreak from yesteryear:
+We rest Clara Barton to share interesting fact from past times:

-Today is: 23rd July (GMT), in history on the 23rd of July, 1965 AD the following event happened:
+Today is: 23rd October (GMT), in history on the 23rd of October, 1890 AD the following death happened:

 Karel M M Verlat: Flemish Painter / graphic artist